 The installation of monitoring wells into bedrock can be accomplished in two ways.
 The first method is to drill or bore a pilot borehole through the soil overburden into the bedrock.
 An outer casing is installed into the borehole by setting it into the bedrock, and grouting it into place.
 After the grout has set, the borehole can be advanced through the grout seal into the bedrock.
 The preferred method of advancing the borehole into the bedrock is rock coring.
 Rock coring makes a smooth, round hole through the seal and into the bedrock without cracking or shattering the seal.
 Roller cone bits are used in soft bedrock, but extreme caution should be taken when using a roller cone bit to advance through the grout seal in the bottom of the borehole because excessive water and bit pressure can cause cracking, eroding (washing), and/or shattering of the seal.
 Low volume air hammers may be used to advance the borehole, but they have a tendency to shatter the seal because of the hammering action.
 If the structural integrity of the grout seal is in question, a pressure test can be utilized to check for leaks.
 If the seal leaks, the seal is not acceptable.
-When the drilling is complete, the finished well will consist of an open borehole from the ground surface to the bottom of the well.
-The major limitation of open borehole bedrock wells is that the entire bedrock interval serves as the monitoring zone.
+When the drilling is complete, the finished well will consist of an open borehole bechoek wells is that the entire bedrock interval serves as the monitoring zone.